 In the feeds tab, you will see two sections.
 One is the primary feed section and the other is the supplemental feed section.
 When you have your feed file ready to upload, you can begin the process by clicking on the blue ‘+’ button.

 Setting Up Your Feed Container

-When you start setting up your feed container, you will be asked to fill in some basic information.
+When you start setting up your feed container, you will be asked to fill in some general information.
 This can range anywhere from what type of feed you are setting up, what language you are providing, and which country you are exporting to.

 As you continue through the process, you will be asked how you want to import your feed.
 This will be determined by how you have set up your data.
 It’s a good idea to try a manual upload, first.
 This allows you to check for errors before you set up more complicated import methods.

 When you have completed setting up your feed container, you can upload a test feed.
 When you bring up the upload box, you will see an unchecked box that says, “Upload as test.”
 Clicking this box will result in your upload being processed as a test file.
 You will be able to see any major errors that are present in your feed.
 Since it is a test feed, none of these errors will impact your account and you will be able to resolve the issues before submitting the actual live feed.